You’re Not Leading Your Team.

 What Changes

-• Work gets done right the first time
+• Work gets done cleaner the first time

-• You stop chasing and cleaning things up
+• You stop chasing, checking and cleaning things up

 • Projects move faster with less friction